DavidKcodeRepo/SpaceContestsWinForms/Readme.md

 # Space Contest

 Space Contest is a card game in a console app based off the popular concepts of deck building games.
-The player plays against an automated opponent, taking advantages of resources and abilities offered by the cards.

-The following
+In this 2 player game, players recruit   mercenaries from the galaxy in an effort to strengthen their forces to take out their opponent before they get taken out.

 ## Features